speedx77/music-roulette/README.md

     or swipe up on songInfo Area to reveal next song in queue?

     add more songs at the end of song 10?

+  10. Random user if you don't want to search

   --------DONE-----